Chart Color Schemes

 Employment

-As of June 2025, there are 3,548 residents employed, with an unemployment rate of 7.1%, which is 3.0% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation in Dakabin is 71.6%, compared to Greater Brisbane's 64.5%.
-The dominant employment sectors among residents include health care & social assistance, retail trade, and construction.
+Employment growth over the past year was estimated at 6.4%.
+As of June 2025, 3,548 residents were in work and workforce participation was high at 71.6%, compared to Greater Brisbane's 64.5%.
+Dominant employment sectors include health care & social assistance, retail trade, and construction.
 Retail trade has a notable concentration with employment levels at 1.5 times the regional average.

 Conversely, professional & technical services show lower representation at 5.5% versus the regional average of 8.9%.
-Employment opportunities locally appear limited as indicated by the count of Census working population vs resident population.
-Between June 2024 and June 2025, employment levels increased by 6.4%, labour force grew by 7.6%, resulting in an unemployment rise of 1.1 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 4.4% and a decrease in unemployment by 0.4 percentage points during the same period.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate is 4.5%, with national employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dakabin's employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
+Between June 2024 and June 2025, employment levels increased by 6.4%, labour force increased by 7.6%, resulting in an unemployment rise of 1.1 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 4.4% and labour force growth of 4.0%, with a 0.4 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Dakabin.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Dakabin's employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment